Tannaka duality over ring spectra: -categories

 An $\infty$-category admits all finite limits if and only if it admits pullbacks and a final object.
 A functor between $\infty$-categories preserves finite limits if and only if it preserves pullbacks and final objects.
 An analogous statement holds for finite colimits by passing to the opposite $\infty$-category.
 Let $F:C\ra D$ be a functor between $\infty$-categories.
 If $C$ admits finite limits then $F$ is said to be \textit{left exact} if it preserves finite limits.
 If $C$ admits finite colimits then $F$ is said to be \textit{right exact} if it preserves finite colimits.
 It is said to be \textit{exact} if it is both left and right exact.
 We denote by $\uHom^{\lex}(C,D)$ (resp. $\uHom^{\rex}(C,D)$) the full subcategory of $\uHom(C,D)$ spanned by the left exact (resp. right exact) functors.

-When $\sA$ is a combinatorial simplicial model category, then the existence of homotopy limits and colimits in $\sA$ ensures the existence of limits and colimits in the $\infty$-category $L\sA$ (see Section 4 of \cite{W2}).
+When $\sA$ is a combinatorial simplicial model category, then the existence of homotopy limits and colimits in $\sA$ ensures the existence of limits and colimits in the $\infty$-category $L(\sA)$.
 An $\infty$-category is said to be \textit{complete} if it admits all (small) limits and \textit{cocomplete} if it admits all (small) colimits.
 It is said to be \textit{bicomplete} if it is both complete and cocomplete.
 Let $F:C\ra D$ be a functor between $\infty$-categories.
 If $C$ admits small limits then $F$ is said to be \textit{continuous} if it preserves small limits.
 If $C$ admits small colimits then $F$ is said to be \textit{cocontinuous} if it preserves small colimits.
 It is said to be \textit{bicontinuous} if it is both continuous and cocontinuous.
 We denote by $\uHom^{\tu{ct}}(C,D)$ (resp. $\uHom^{\tu{coct}}(C,D)$) the full subcategory of $\uHom(C,D)$ spanned by the continuous (resp. cocontinuous) functors.

 The following general theory of limits and colimits in an $\infty$-category is contained in \cite{Lu}.
 Let $\cA$ be a collection of $\infty$-precategories.
 An $\infty$-category $C$ is said to admit $\cA$-indexed colimits if it admits colimits along all diagrams indexed by elements in $\cA$.
 A functor $F:C\ra D$ is said to preserve $\cA$-indexed colimits if it preserves colimits along all diagrams indexed by elements in $\cA$.
 We denote by $\RHom_{\cA}(C,D)$ the full subcategory of $\RHom(C,D)$ spanned by those functors which preserve $\cA$-indexed colimits.
 If $C$ is an $\infty$-category and $D$ an $\infty$-category which admits $\cA$-indexed colimits then any functor functor $F:C\ra D$ can be extended, essentially uniquely, to an $\cA$-colimit preserving functor $G:\Pr^{\cA}(C)\ra D$ where $\Pr^{\cA}(C)$ is an $\infty$-category admitting $\cA$-indexed colimits.

-More precisely, by Proposition 5.3.6.2 of \cite{Lu}, there exists an $\infty$-category $\Pr^{\cA}(C)$ admitting $\cA$-indexed colimits and a fully faithful functor $y:C\ra\Pr^{\cA}(C)$ satisfying the following universal property: for any $\infty$-category $D$ admitting $\cA$-indexed colimits, composition with $y$ induces an equivalence
+More precisely, by Proposition 5.3.6.2 of \cite{Lu}, there exists an $\infty$-category $\Pr^{\cA}(C)$ admitting $\cA$-indexed colimits and a fully faithful functor $y:C\ra\Pr^{\cA}(C)$ satisfying the following universal property~: for any $\infty$-category $D$ admitting $\cA$-indexed colimits, composition with $y$ induces an equivalence

 of $\infty$-categories.

 When $\cA$ is the collection of all $\infty$-precategories, the $\infty$-category $\Pr^{\cA}(C)$ is identified with the $\infty$-category of prestacks.
 Thus composition with the Yoneda embedding $A\ra\Pr(A)$ induces an equivalence